MarwanKhatib/MarScan/README.md

 - **Set TCP Window Size (`--tcp-window`)**: Another key OS fingerprinting indicator.
 - **Set TCP Options (`--tcp-options`)**: Craft the exact TCP options (e.g., `MSS`, `SACK`, `WScale`) to match a specific browser or application.

+#### 4. Evasion Profiles (`--profile`)
+To make evasion easier, MarScan includes preset profiles that bundle common packet crafting settings.
+Instead of setting the TTL, window size, and options manually, you can use a single profile.

+- **`win10`**: Mimics the network fingerprint of a standard Windows 10 machine.
+- **`linux`**: Mimics a common Linux kernel fingerprint.
+- **`stealth`**: A generic stealth profile that uses jitter and random port ordering to be less predictable.

 ## Installation

 ```bash